+ What is Financial Therapy/Financial Wellness Coaching?

 + Do you offer general psychotherapy?

 I do not currently offer general mental health diagnosis and treatment.
-Should you be interested in this service, I will gladly help you find an appropriate mental health professional in your area.
+Should you be interested in this service, I will help you find an appropriate mental health professional in your area.

 + Do you provide financial advice?